-Prerequisites: BIOL 1107, BIOL 1108, BIOL 3200, BIOL 3250, CHEM 1211/1211L, and CHEM 1212/1212L or permission of instructor.
+Prerequisites: BIOL 1107K, BIOL 1108K, BIOL 3200, CHEM 1211/1211L, CHEM 1212/1212L.
 An examination of different classes of contaminants in aquatic environments and their interactions with aquatic organisms.
 Methods of toxicity testing, contaminant effects at different levels of biological organization, and environmental regulations will be discussed.
 The students will use the knowledge they acquire in lecture to conduct toxicity experiments with several different organisms, following EPA protocols.
 Statistical methods will be used to analyze collected data, and the results will be interpreted.